WojciechMatuszewski/programming-notes/learn-you-some-lambda-best-practice.md

 - prefer Lambda Destinations when you can.

 * remember that Lambda Destinations are not only about failure. **There is also `onSuccess` event you can configure**.
 You would use it when you have `one hop` situation.
 Other than that **prefer step functions**.

+## Async with Lambda

+- Lambda async invoke: buffer is managed for you

+* SQS event source to Lambda: you manage the buffer and DQL

+- Stream event source to Lambda: you manage the bufffer, each shard is like a FIFO queue.
+With Stream data there is a concept of **poison pill**.
+This is where you cannot, for some reason, process batch of requests and due to this, you cannot make any progress.